hanruihua/GenerateCurveTool/README.md

 # GenerateCurveTool
-A tool of generating the common curves for the robot path planning, including dubins path, reeds shepp, etc.
+A tool of generating the common curves from way points for the robot path planning, including dubins path, reeds shepp, etc.